Khiamniungan language

-Khiamniungan is a Sino-Tibetan language spoken by the Khiamniungan people in east-central Noklak District of Nagaland in northeastern India and in northwestern Burma.
-Most of the Khiamniungans in India are known to Pathso-Nyu which remains the main language within their geographical region.
+Khiamniungan, also known as Khiamniungan Naga, is a Sino-Tibetan language spoken by the Khiamniungan people in Noklak district of Nagaland, easternmost part of India.
+The location to be bordering Myanmar in the East, Tuensang to the West, Mon to the North, and Kiphire in the South.
+There are numerous local tongues varied from village to village or to geographical ranges, such as Patsho, Thang, Peshu, Nokhu and Wolam.

+In general, it is divided into two dialect groups, Northern Khiamniungan Naga and Southern Khiamniungan Naga.

 Names

 Alternate names for Khiamniungan include Aoshedd, Khiamnga, Kalyokengnyu, Khiamngan, Khiamniungan, Nokaw, Tukhemmi, and Welam (Ethnologue).

 Distribution and status

 There are approximately 50,000 speakers of Khiamniungan.
 There are an estimated 29 Khiamniungan villages in India and 132 in Burma.
 "Khiamniungan" is the autonym for the language, which means "the source of water" or "water people", whereas Kalyokengnyu is an exonym meaning "dwelling in stone", given to the group by European anthropologists after the slate roof houses the people lived in.
 The low number of speakers of Khiamniugan makes it vulnerable, but it is taught in schools and supported by the government through cultural programs.